 Soccer is arguably the most popular sport in the world.
 The US calls it soccer.
 In other countries, it goes by the name of football, futbal or even Fussball.
 Many children start playing as soon as they can walk.

-But there’s one thing every game has in common, then need.
+But there’s one thing every game has in common, a soccer ball.

 We reviewed a bunch of balls to give you our best choices in this article.
 To do this we used a combination of ways to review the balls, from physically playing with them, to customer reviews, as well as, talking with players and coaches.

 One thing that I should call out right away is that many of the poor reviews we’ve seen were because many people were upset that their ball came deflated.
 This is done for shipping reasons.
 This means the package is smaller and can lower the shipping costs, which are in the end passed on to the consumer.
 I was a bit surprised at the number of people who gave a 1-star review solely because the ball wasn’t pumped up.

 So, word of warning.
 Your ball might not come inflated, but it really isn’t a bid deal.

 How to Choose the Best Soccer Ball for You